How central banks shape the global gold market

 2. Technological advancements

-As the gold market evolves, technological advancements also play a critical role.
-Mining, refining, and trading innovations can reshape the landscape, influencing costs and accessibility.
-Central banks monitor these developments closely, as they can impact their purchasing strategies and long-term planning.
+Mining, refining, and trading innovations reshape the landscape of gold supply and accessibility.
+Central banks monitor these developments because they can affect purchasing strategies and long-term reserve planning.

 The psychology of gold investment